Precision Synthetic Data for Unmatched AML Standards

 • Need to handle the requirements of huge immigrant population

 While in 2019, 65% of the population in the MENA region transacted on Cash-on-Delivery (COD) specific orders, in 2021 only 16% population preferred COD.
-With this growing preference for Digital Payment based transactions, banks, governments and firms in the MENA region are looking forward to launching a mobile-based real-time payment system.
+With this growing preference for Digital Payment-based transactions, banks, governments and firms in the MENA region are looking forward to launching a mobile-based real-time payment system.
+For instance, the central banks of Egypt, Bahrain, UAE, and Jordan have introduced initiatives to regulate digital payment services, while Lebanon, Dubai, Bahrain, and Abu Dhabi have come up with crowdfunding regulations.

 BANKS AND BANKING PLATFORMS: The Banks in the region are undergoing a consolidation phase, with the Big Banks merging to create a Super Big Banking group to compete with the ‘Big Tech’ in meeting customers’ changing needs.
 Recently, Abu Dhabi Global Market (ADGM) introduced a framework to supervise Open Banking services and data privacy in the country.
+In 2020, while banking transactions saw a decline of over 15%, transactions on banking platforms increased by 70%.
+Banking platforms offer personalisation of services or products using the data, with cost-effectiveness and near-perfect execution.

-PAYMENT, REMITTANCES AND LENDING: The penetration of smartphones and internet has paved way for comprehensive growth in the digital payments sector.
+PAYMENT, REMITTANCES AND LENDING: The penetration of smartphones and the internet has paved the way for comprehensive growth in the digital payments sector.
 Newer fintech platforms, financial services providers and payment tools are being launched to make payment and remittance systems swift and smooth.

 A high number of Buy Now Pay Later (BNPL), SME Lending, and credit services on the digital platforms in the region are enabling customers to move away from traditional, time-consuming alternatives.